pierrelefevre/hempriser/README.md

 By keeping this repository open-source, we hope to be able to help any future students wanting to use a property price dataset for Sweden.

 ### Future work
 While we're happy with the result, there's always many improvment opportunities.
-Here are some of the improvements we would have done if we had more time:
+Here are some of the improvements we wanted to explore:
 - Search by geocoded addresses
 - Show a confidence score (distance from closest listing, saturation of listings in the area) for each prediction
 - Include more parameters such as plot area, floors, solar panels